Universe (Koda Kumi album)

 Universe (sometimes stylized as 8th Al. Universe or 8th AL "UNIVERSE") (Note: Although Universe is the album's registered album title, its name has differed since its release with the greatest hits album Best: Third Universe.
 For its domestic releases, Universe and the greatest hits goes by the title; BEST -third universe- & 8th AL "Universe", Best ~Third Universe~ & 8th AL "Universe", and 8th AL "UNIVERSE".
-For international releases, Universe and the greatest hits album goes by the title; Best - Third Universe & 8th AL Universe and Best: Third Universe & 8th Universe.) is the eighth studio album by Japanese recording artist Kumi Koda.
+For international releases, Universe and the greatest hits album goes by the title; Best - Third Universe & 8th AL Universe and Best: Third Universe & 8th Universe.) is the eighth studio album by Japanese recording artist Koda Kumi.
 It was released as a double album with her third greatest its album Best: Third Universe on February 3, 2010, by Rhythm Zone.
 Beginning in early 2009 after completing two mini-concert tours, the album's production was handled by several music producers, such as Andy Dodd, Adam Watts, Figge, Tim Larsson, Tommy Henriksen, U-Key Zone, Thomas Gustafsson, and H-Wonder.
 It also features a guest appearance from Koda's sister and Japanese recording artist Misono.
 Koda contributed towards the album as the executive producer and songwriter.
 Universe is primarily a J-pop album with numerous elements of dance-pop, rock, R&B, electropop, and pop ballads.